 We have expert betting tips for the card this Wednesday at Randwick that features eight quality betting races.

-Midweek racing returns to Randwick and we have our best bets for all eight races on the card this Wednesday.
+Midweek racing returns to Randwick-Kensington and we have our best value bets available.

 Randwick horse racing tips & form